 - The tendency to treat children as containers to be filled with pre-digested information, instead of as human beings

-- The tendency to break down knowledge into thousand of isolated bits of information to be fed into “container” children
+- The tendency to break down knowledge into thousands of isolated bits of information to be fed into “container” children

 - The tendency to engineer artificial learning experiences